mbrio/backbone.suggestions/README.md

           paging.
         * `show` = The callback that is executed when the menu is shown.
         * `hide` = The callback that is executed when the menu is hidden.
-        * `loading` = The callback that is executed when a remote call is loading.
+        * `loading(pagingVector)` = The callback that is executed when a remote call is loading.
+The only parameter passed is the paging vector, 1 means next page and -1 means previous page.
         * `error` = The callback that is executed when an AJAX error occurs.
         * `abort` = The callback that is executed when the AJAX error is an abort.